sharifbhuiyan/Kickstarter_analysis/README.md

 ### ii)  Outcomes based on Goals :
-<p align="justify">Excel function has been used to collect the outcome and goal data for the “plays” subcategory and calculated the percentage of successful, failed, and canceled projects for each row.<p>
+<p align="justify">Spreasheet function is created to collect the outcomes and goals for the “plays” subcategory of dataset and calculated the percentage of successful, failed, and canceled projects for each campaign.<p>

-A line chart has been created to visualize the percentage of successful, failed, and canceled plays based on the funding goal amount.
+A line chart is created to visualize the percentage of successful, failed, and canceled plays based on the funding goal amount.

   <p align="center">